farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 > #### Example
 >
-> The play group wants to tell the story of a small band of resistance fighters against an evil space empire.
+> The play group wants to tell the story of a small band of resistance fighters that want to rebel against an evil space empire.
 They decide they want to start their story with a stolen prototype spaceship and not much else.
 They have some ideas for characters and they know they want to start on an out-of-the-way space station.

 ###  Key Concepts and Supporting Details